nerhZ/ASP-worksheets/Worksheet-2/README.md

 As for allocating objects onto the bump allocator, it requires allocating a number of objects (`numObjects`) - for example 1 int or 1 char.
 The number of bytes required to store said type are then calculated based on the `sizeof(T) * numObjects` (with `sizeof(T)` returning the number of bytes to store one variable of said object).

-The address must also be aligned, and is done so using `curAdr + (alignof(T) -1) & ~(alignof(T) -1)` which rounds up to the nearest multiple of the alignment and clears the lower bits.
+The address must also be aligned, and is done so using `curAdr + (alignof(T) -1) & ~(alignof(T) -1)` which rounds up to the nearest multiple of the alignment and clears the lower bits, which ensures the address is aligned to the requirement of type `T`.
 The `alignmentOffset` is then calculated by minusing the aligned address from the original address (to be used for later calculations).

 After the address is aligned I check if there is enough space left in the bump allocator to allocate the required bytes.
 If there isn't then return a `nullptr`, otherwise increase the value of `m_sizeAllocated` accordingly, as well as increment the `m_allocCounter` and set the `m_next` pointer to the next free space on the allocator (`alignmentOffet + sizeBytes`).
 Then return the aligned address (`alignedAdr`) to point to where the allocated object is (just after alignment).